Noesis/UnrealPlugin/README.md

 The plugin works with versions of Unreal Engine installed trough the Epic Games Launcher as well as those built by yourself from the source code in GitHub.

-You can use the NoesisGUI Unreal Engine plugin as either an Engine plugin or a Project (Game) plugin.
+With versions of Unreal Engine built from the source code in GitHub you can use the NoesisGUI Unreal Engine plugin as either an Engine plugin or a Project (Game) plugin.
+However, if you're using an Epic Games Launcher version of the engine, you can only install the plugin as a Project plugin.
 For more information about Unreal Engine Plugins, please refer to the [Plugins](https://docs.unrealengine.com/latest/INT/Programming/Plugins/index.html) documentation.

 ### Prerequisites